-In an effort to assure the candidate recognizes NAPUS Postmasters whom they will represent, the Government Relations Department encourages individual Postmasters or small groups to attend fund-raising events in congressional districts.
-(The department will notify the chapter legislative chair or PAC chair of events.)
+In an effort to assure the candidate recognizes NAPUS Postmasters whom they will represent, the Government Relations Director encourages individual Postmasters or small groups to attend fund-raising events in congressional districts.
+(The director will notify the chapter legislative chair or PAC chair of events.)
 As a result, when Postmasters need to visit with a member in his or her district office or on Capitol Hill, the doors of communication are open and inviting.

 Candidates for the House and Senate of the United States Congress are eligible to receive funds from our PAC.
 State representatives and gubernatorial campaigns are ineligible.

 The Government Relations Director coordinates the activities of NAPUS PAC at the NAPUS National Office.

 The director of government relations advises the national president on PAC and political issues.
 The director helps develop strategy to raise PAC funds and identifies potential candidates deserving NAPUS PAC support.
 The director serves as the registered PAC treasurer and is legally responsible for the accuracy of all FEC filings.